saikrishnapr17/saikrishnapr17/README.md

 # 👋 Hello, I'm Saikrishna Puranam!

 Welcome to my profile!
-I am an enthusiastic Computer Science undergraduate at **The University of Texas at Dallas**, with a passion for Backend Development, Machine Learning, and Cloud Technologies.
+I am an enthusiastic Computer Science undergraduate at **The University of Texas at Dallas**, with a passion for Software Engineering and Machine Learning.
 I am driven to solve challenging problems and build scalable solutions.

 ---